galihindra22/calculator/README.md

 # calculator
-Hopefully will be a fully functional calculator with an interface.
+Fully functional calculator with UI.
+(Keyboard input is not supported)